Goods-In-Transit InsuranceGuide: What You Need To Know

 Before shipping, make sure to:

-Many UK couriers partner with specialist insurers who understand cold chain logistics.
+Many UK couriers partner with specialist insurers that understand cold-chain logistics.
 This simplifies obtaining the right cover, although it may cost more than standard GIT insurance.

 What Documentation Is Needed When Making a Claim on GIT Insurance?